Let’s Talk About Performance Indicators

 - Read the performance indicators and think about what each one means

 - As you read the scenario, make notes on where in the scenario the performance indicators pop up or could pop up in your presentation

 - Take time to gather your ideas and form your solution

 - Use your scratch paper and pencil to write an outline of your presentation, ensuring you not only define the performance indicators but tie them directly to your solution to the scenario

 In preparation for district-level competition, you can view the list of instructional areas being used in the principles, team decision making and individual series events here.
-Once you know the instructional area, find it on the career cluster performance indicator list.
+Once you know the instructional area, find it on the competitive events page by clicking on the individual events.

 Make yourself familiar with all performance indicators in the instructional area.
 If you are in an individual series event, also find your career pathway list and familiarize yourself with those performance indicators.

 Bonus: Performance indicators are also extremely useful in studying for the career cluster exams.
 Each question on the exam is linked to a specific performance indicator.
 The questions are written to determine if you understand the performance indicator – another reason why they are important and why you need to study them!

 Confidence in performance indicators will translate to confidence in your role-play event!